stonier/texmf/README.md

 > texhash ~/texmf
 ```

-Prior to running xelatex, you will need some fonts installed:
+These are for running xelatex, so make sure that is installed along with some fonts that
+the style files make use of:

 ```
+> sudo apt-get install texlive-xetex kile
 > sudo apt-get install ttf-linux-libertine ttf-dejavu ttf-liberation fonts-unfonts-extra fonts-unfonts-core
 ```